kiborgok/akana-people-birthday/README.md

 #### Version v1.0.0
 #### By Alex Kiborgok
-### Portfolio built with HTML, CSS, Bootstrap, and JavaScript
+### Website built with HTML, CSS, Bootstrap, and JavaScript

 ## Table of Contents